pkking/quick-mirror-openeuler/README.rst

 =================

 Pregenerate a file list on the server.
-This list needs to include file and directory names, the modification time (seconds since epoch) and the inode on the server.
+This list needs to include file and directory names, the newer of the ctime and mtime (as seconds since epoch) and the inode on the server.

 Having directories enables the client to find new hardlinks by copying the contents of directories newer than the last sync.
 The containing directory's